Our Awesome Group Members

 (M.Sc: Gerisch, MPI; Work Internships: BCA Augsburg and MPI)

 Yvonne joined the group in 2017.05 then started her PhD in 2018.01.
-She is evaluating photoswitchable reagents for subcellular control over the tubulin cytoskeleton.
+She is evaluating photoswitchable reagents for control over the dynamics and architecture of the microtubule cytoskeleton.

 firstname.lastname@example.org; C0.065; -77227